jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 The `inline_tags`-parameter ensures that all listed tags and contained tags will be printed on a single line.
-This is helpful when opening the XML-serialization in an internet-browser in order to avoid spurios blanks when a linebreak occurs in the HTML/XML-source.
+This is helpful when opening the XML-serialization in an internet-browser in order to avoid spurious blanks when a line-break occurs in the HTML/XML-source.

 Finally, empty tags that do not have a closing tag (e.g. <br />) can be declared as such with the `empty_tags`-parameter.